-In tech it’s hard to discern marketing buzz from factual data.
-After struggling for months to get a reliable Wi-Fi performance at home thorough the use of different equipment, software optimization, setting tweaking, etc all problems went away with a single device: Amplifi Alien with support for Wi-Fi 6.
+In tech, it’s hard to discern marketing buzz from factual data.
+After struggling for months to get a reliable Wi-Fi performance at home through the use of different equipment, software optimization, setting tweaking, etc., all problems went away with a single device: Amplifi Alien with support for Wi-Fi 6.
 Here’s a good review of the Amplifi Alien.

-In a matter of minutes after set up I was able to get 3x better performance with a single device than with two Amplifi HDs or with enterprise grade UniFi equipment (UniFi Security Gateway, Switch and AP) both on iPhone 11 Pro which has Wi-Fi 6 support and devices without it.
+In a matter of minutes after setting up, I was able to get 3x better performance with a single device than with two Amplifi HDs or with enterprise-grade UniFi equipment (UniFi Security Gateway, Switch, and AP) both on iPhone 11 Pro, which has Wi-Fi 6 support and devices without it.

 Chris Hoffman from HowToGeek on Wi-Fi 6:

 As usual, the latest Wi-Fi standard offers faster data transfer speeds.
 If you’re using a Wi-Fi router with a single device, maximum potential speeds should be up to 40% higher with Wi-Fi 6 compared to Wi-Fi 5.

 Wi-Fi 6 accomplishes this through more efficient data encoding, resulting in higher throughput.
 Mainly, more data is packed into the same radio waves.
 The chips that encode and decode these signals keep getting more powerful and can handle the extra work.